 Forging Identities: Past and Present – This project examines how archaeologically oriented and community-engaged cultural heritage revitalization efforts influence awareness and ultimately public policy about key social advocacy issues.
 The research focuses on traditional mining techniques in southwest Transylvania that are threatened by globalization.
 There will be several tangible outcomes of this project including a pop-up museum exhibit, online material, public archaeology days, lectures, and publications.
 This project is supported by the University of Michigan Arts of Citizenship program.

 Mortuary Archaeology of the Rameț Bronze Age Landscape (MARBAL) – This new collaborative research project explores inequality and identity in Transylvanian mining landscapes.
-Through excavations of an Early Bronze Age cemetery at Rameț and field survey of its position within the wider cultural landscape, mortuary archaeological and bioarchaeological approaches will reveal the extent to which inequalities performed through mortuary rituals matched inequalities in daily life.
+Through excavations of an Early Bronze Age cemetery at Rameț and field survey of its position within the wider cultural landscape, mortuary archaeological and bioarchaeological approaches reveal the extent to which inequalities performed through mortuary rituals matched inequalities in daily life.
 Follow the project on the MARBAL website.

 Bronze Age Coastal Adaptations – As part of the Cultural Landscapes of the Irish Coast project, this project has focused on the development of island adaptations to seemingly marginal environments during the Bronze Age.
 Using a combination of archaeological survey, excavation, and chronological modeling of Bronze Age occupations on the islands of Inishark and Inishbofin, located in the Atlantic Ocean off the Connemara coast in Galway.
 This work on small-island occupations has provided unique insight into the development of large regional centers and long-distance maritime exchange systems during the Bronze Age.